chandansharda/FloatingBubbles/README.md

 ## License

-Magnetic is available under the MIT license.
+FlotaingBubbles is available under the MIT license.
 See the LICENSE file for more info.